FormShantonu/NodeJs/node_interview_note.md

 > What is chrome v8 engine?

-V8 is a C++ based open-source JavaScript engine developed by Google.
+V8 is a C/C++ based open-source JavaScript engine developed by Google.
 It was originally designed for Google Chrome and Chromium-based browsers ( such as Brave ) in 2008, it parses and executes JavaScript code.

 > How V8 compiles JavaScript code?